 A Letter from Our Chapter President:

-My name is Kennedy Burke and I am the Chapter President of Pi Beta Phi at Rensselaer Polytechnic Institute.
+My name is Angela Lopez and I am the Chapter President of Pi Beta Phi at Rensselaer Polytechnic Institute.
 I have been a member since my freshman year and I can wholeheartedly say that joining Pi Phi was one of the best decisions I’ve made throughout my collegiate career.
 Pi Phi has allowed me to develop academically, grow as a leader, and learn the true meaning of sisterhood.
 Over the past year and a half, I have been surrounded by strong women that push me everyday to be a better person in every way.